pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-24-sailing-again.md

 Around 6:00 we sailed into a thick fog bank.
 Visibility was reduced to 50 meters.
 "Well, so much for checking for fishing boats," I thought and went back to a 30 minute nap.
 What can you do?

 The wind fell away around 7:00.
 Barbara woke and we turned on the engines.

-"How do you watch out for fishing boats in this fog?"
-"I don't" "_Okay..._"
+> "How do you watch out for fishing boats in this fog?"

+> "I don't."

+> "_Okay..._"

 {{< image src="IMG_8400.jpg" alt="Sunrise above Morocco" ratio="3x2" >}}